List of neighborhoods in New Rochelle, New York: Wykagyl Park

 An early 20th century residential park developed by the Trenor Land Company, Wykagyl Park contains large estate-scale Tudor, Mediterranean and colonial revival style homes that are characteristic to the community.
 Wykagyl Park is bounded by North Avenue on the west, Paine Heights on the south, Pinebrook Boulevard on the east, and Wykagyl Country Club to the north.
 The Wykagyl Park neighborhood includes Avon Road, Cornell Place, Croft Terrace, Jerome Avenue, Overhill Road, Overlook Road, Oxford Place, Oxford Road, Ranger Place, Silver Birch Drive, Starr Terrace, Trenor Drive, Trevon Place, Valley Road, Wellington Road, and Wood Lane.

 Southside

 The Southside, or South End, of New Rochelle is located west of Echo Bay and south of the Downtown.
-Most of the region lies south of Main Street, with the exception of the Sycamore Park neighborhood along the Pelham border, which is located north of Main Street and the Amtrak Acela train line but, like the rest of the South End, lies south of the Metro North New Haven Line.
+Most of the region lies south of Main Street, with the exception of the Sycamore Park and Woodside neighborhoods along the Pelham border, which are located north of Main Street and the Amtrak Acela train line but, like the rest of the South End, lies south of the Metro North New Haven Line.
 The South End of New Rochelle is served primarily by the 10805 zip code.

 Anchorage

-A waterfront enclave on Davenport Neck, Anchorage lies along Titus Mill-Pond and Titus Mill-Pond State Tidal Wetlands.The Anchorage neighborhood includes Gail Drive, Clover Place, and Karen Lane.
+A waterfront enclave on Davenport Neck, Anchorage lies along the Titus Mill-Pond and Titus Mill-Pond State Tidal Wetlands.
+The Anchorage neighborhood includes 33 homes along part of Gail Drive, Clover Place, and Davenport Avenue.
+Anchorage residents have access to a common pool, recreational area, and marina facilities, which are all directly deeded at the time of purchase and for which dues are paid for upkeep.